-The Campus Safety Department works with the Office of the Dean of Student Services, the Human Resources Department and Campus Security Authorities, as well as local law enforcement agencies to compile statistics for the annual report.
+The Campus Safety Department works with the Division of Student Affairs, the Human Resources Department and Campus Security Authorities, as well as local law enforcement agencies to compile statistics for the annual report.

-The Annual Security Report is available for the Branchburg Campus, as well as off-site locations on RVCC's website at www.raritanval.edu/annualsecurityreport.
+The Annual Security Report is available for the Branchburg Campus, as well as off-site locations on RVCC's website at www.raritanval.edu/2019AnnualSecurityReport.
 Paper copies are available at the Campus Safety Office and the Welcome Center at the main Branchburg campus.
-The Campus Safety Office can be contacted at 908-231-8800 or by emailing security@raritanval.edu.
+The Campus Safety Office can be contacted at 908-231-8800 or by e-mailing security@raritanval.edu.